 To take advantage of this option, provide sqlmap with a comma-separated list of tamper scripts and this will process the payload and return it transformed.
-You can define your own tamper scripts, use sqlmap ones from the tamper/ folder or edit them as long as you concatenate them comma-separated as the argument of option --tamper.
+You can define your own tamper scripts, use sqlmap ones from the tamper/ folder or edit them as long as you concatenate them comma-separated as value of the option --tamper (e.g. --tamper="between,randomcase").